 Under current Inheritance Tax (IHT) rules, you must pay IHT at a rate of 40% on the value of your estate above £325,000, or £650,000 if you’re married or widowed.

 There’s also an additional £100,000 main home allowance which was introduced in April this year.
 This is due to rise to £175,000 per person by April 2020.
 The home allowance can only be used if you are passing your family home to your children or grandchildren.
 There are various annual allowances which enable you to give away small financial gifts free of IHT.
 For example, you can give £3,000 each tax year, so couples can give away £6,000 between them.

 Mr Mirfin said: “Any gifts over the value of £3,000 need to be given more than seven years before death or they are potentially liable to 40% inheritance tax, if the threshold is exceeded.

 “The good news is that for the majority of people gifts should be exempt where wealth is predominantly in the home.
 However, for those whom this would not be the case there should be greater incentive to gift.”

 If you’re worried that your retirement income wont stretch in retirement, there could be a way to give it a boost.
-Request your FREE guide to ‘Unlocking the cash in your home’ written by Paul Lewis.
+Request your FREE guide to ‘Unlocking the cash in your home’.
 Call free on 0808 208 5406 to order your copy.
 Or calculate how much you could release now.